The Best Hunting Knives To Take Afield This Season 2022

 A: Hunting knives typically fall into 4 categories:

 - The fixed blade which is the most popular kind.

 - The folding knife which can be folded in half and stowed away in a pocket.
 The folding knife typically has few if any superfluous features.

 - The pocket knife which is moving away from strict hunt-related applications and may include things like scissors and files.

-- The lockback folding knife which is small type of pocket knife wherein the blade locks open so as to prevent accidental closure on the fingers.
+- The lockback folding knife which is a small type of pocket knife wherein the blade locks open so as to prevent accidental closure on the fingers.

-Of these the vast majority of hunting knives are fixed blade knives with the folding knife making up a good portion of the remaining market.
+Of these the vast majority of hunting knives are fixed blade knives, with the folding knife making up a good portion of the remaining market.

 The hunting knife is a remnant of a more tactile age when things were handcrafted, farming was a hands on affair practiced by most people and those same people hunted to get most or all of their meat.
-And while the materials have changed the hunting knife itself has remained essentially the same; still simple, still intended to allow you to dress your game quickly before it starts to go bad.
-When shopping for a hunting knife keep in mind that they’re not toys, they will break if misused and it may or may not be legal to carry one on your person in the place where you live (check local ordinances before going out with your new hunting knife on your belt).
+And while the materials have changed, the hunting knife itself has remained essentially the same; still simple, still intended to allow you to dress your game quickly before it starts to go bad.
+When shopping for a hunting knife, keep in mind that they’re not toys, they will break if misused and it may or may not be legal to carry one on your person in the place where you live (check local ordinances before going out with your new hunting knife on your belt).